 The phrase keep your shirt on means to calm down.
 This expression might be used in situations where a person is riled up or excited about something—it’s basically a way of saying relax.

 The Origin Of ‘Keep Your Shirt On’

-Now, let’s talk about when this phrase started to appear in print with its figurative meaning.
-It’s earliest known appearance (that I could find, anyways) is from the late 19th century, and I have two examples to show.
-The first is from the Geelong Advertiser newspaper, printed on June, 1894:
+Now let’s talk about how old the idiom keep your shirt on is.
+The earliest I’ve seen it in print with its figurative meaning is from the late 19th century.
+I have two examples to show, the first is from the Geelong Advertiser newspaper, printed on June, 1894:

 “Now young man, you keep your shirt on, and don’t be too smart.”

-The second example is from the Melbourne Punch newspaper, June 1892.
-There’s a part from it that reads:
+The second example is from the Melbourne Punch newspaper, June 1892, that reads:

 “‘Keep your shirt collar on, Gladdy,’ says I.”

 - After an elderly woman cut in line, several people became annoyed with her, so I told them to keep their shirts on.

 - I know you are excited for the miniature golf course, but cool your jets will you?
 I’ll be ready soon.